SenteraLLC/pixels-utils/README.md

 # pixels-utils

-A pythonic data science wrapper to [Sentera's public satellite imagery API](https://pixels.sentera.com).
-The main purpose is to provide more direct access to the Pixels API via common data science libraries (like Pandas and GeoPandas).
+A python wrapper to [Sentera's public Titiler imagery API](https://pixels.sentera.com).
+The main purpose is to provide more direct access to the Pixels API via common data science libraries (like Rasterio and GeoPandas).

 ## Setup and Installation (for development)
 1) [Set up SSH](https://github.com/SenteraLLC/install-instructions/blob/master/ssh_setup.md)